FrankBijnen/ExifToolGui/Docs/Readme GeoCoding.txt

    's-Hertogenbosch, Nederland
    's-Hertogenbosch, Ned

    The default provider for searching cities is 'https://geocode.maps.co/'.
 Searching is faster and yields better results.
-The disadvantage of only 2 requests per second is no issue in my opionion.
+The disadvantage of only 2 requests per second is no issue in my opinion.

 Search for the location of coordinates.
 Reverse geocoding.
    Reverse geocoding is performed in these 3 functions.